 Wash/rinse the shrimp thoroughly, you can leave the shell/heads on or remove them, depending on what your preference is.
 Pat the shrimp dry with a paper towel after rinsing.

-In a large bowl, season the shrimp with the dry seasonings: paprika, garlic powder, onion powder, ground annatto, dried oregano, ground cumin, salt and pepper.
+In a large bowl, season the shrimp with the dry seasonings, salt and pepper.
 Drizzle the shrimp with a tablespoon of the olive oil, and toss gently.
-Cover the bowl with plastic wrap and let it sit in the refrigerator for at least 1-4 hours or overnight.
+Cover the bowl with plastic wrap and let it sit in the refrigerator for 1-4 hours or overnight.

 Step 3: Cook the aromatics

 Melt the butter in a dutch oven or large cast iron skillet over medium heat.
-Add the minced garlic and onions and cook them until they are clear and fragrant.
+Add the minced garlic and onions.
+Cook until the onions are clear and fragrant.
 Then add the bay leaves, saffron and stir in the hot sauce.